msully725/aws-odyssey/README.md

 ## Set Up
 1. Set your AWS profile in `.env`
-2. Run `source ./set-aws-account.sh`
+1. Run `source ./set-aws-account.sh`
-3. Verify the Account ID is what you expect.
+1. Verify the Account ID is what you expect.
+1. Generate a Key Pair for configuring EC2 instances with `generate-key-pair.sh`
-4. Do the terraformz
+1. Do the terraformz

 ## Work Log
 1. Set up a new AWS account.
 For example, `abc-aws-odyssey`